Keeping the Context

 Another example is an article written by Debra Haffner in 1997 titled “The Really Good News: What the Bible Says About Sex.”
 In this article, the author claims that David and Jonathan were homosexual lovers by citing II Samuel 1:26, I Samuel 18:1, and I Samuel 19:1.
 She also claims, the Song of Solomon, “does not talk about sex in the context of marriage or procreation: the woman in the Song is never ‘called a wife, nor is she required to bear children.
 In fact, to the issue of marriage and procreation, the Song does not speak.’”
 Hence, she concludes that sex outside of marriage is approved.
 She also claims that “prostitution was an accepted part of urban society during biblical times (see I Kings 22:38; Isaiah 23:16; Proverbs 7:12, and 9:14).”

 Most of us find these claims outrageous, but that is because we are familiar with the overall context of the Bible.
-While these examples are more blatantly false, many religious doctrine is also based on passages taken out of their appropriate context.
+While these examples are more blatantly false, many religious doctrines are also based on passages taken out of their appropriate context.

 The Harmony of the Scriptures